viamrobotics/docs/docs/how-tos/manage-fleet.md

 1. Click **FLEET** in the upper-left corner of the page.
    A new location called `First Location` is automatically generated for you.

-   Click the pencil icon next to the location name and give it a name for what it represents for your use case.
+   Click on the location and use the **...** menu next to edit the location name to what it represents for your use case.
    Then click **Save**.

-1. Create additional locations as needed using **New location** interface, on the left of the **FLEET** page.
+1. Create additional locations as needed using **Add location** button, on the left of the **FLEET** page.

 {{% /tablestep %}}
 {{% tablestep link="/cloud/locations/" %}}